 A Clash of Kings (appears)

 |TV series||Season 1 | Season 2|

-Appearance & Character
+Appearance and Character

 Yoren suffered a shoulder injury that made it impossible for him to fight well any longer.
-Thus he spent the past thirty years traveling the Seven Kingdoms and recruiting for the Night's watch.
-In all that time, he only lost three recruits.
+He has spent the past thirty years traveling the Seven Kingdoms and recruiting for the Night's Watch, losing only three recruits in that time.
 His travels frequently bring him to Winterfell, thus he knows the members of House Stark and has a certain loyalty to them.

 A Game of Thrones